Also known as: assisted pull-up, assisted pullups, banded pull-up, resistance band pull-up, band pullup

 What is Band Assisted Pull Up?

-What is a Band Assisted Pull Up?
-A Band Assisted Pull Up is an easy-level pull-up variation that uses a resistance band to reduce load while pulling to the bar.
-It primarily targets the latissimus, biceps, forearms, and upper back, ideal for beginners building pulling strength and technique.
+Band Assisted Pull Up is an easy-assisted pull-up variation that uses a resistance band to reduce load and train proper pull mechanics.
+It primarily targets the latissimus dorsi, biceps and upper back.
+Difficulty: easy - ideal for beginners building strength and progressing to unassisted pull-ups.

 How to Do Band Assisted Pull Up